 Workstation user: Location:

-Assessor: Date of assessment:
+Assessor: or: Date of assessment:

 COMPUTER Screen:

-OOMI OTEK Are the characters readable?
+Are the characters readable?
 Yes No

 Is the image stable?
 Yes No

 Can brightness and contrast be adjusted?
 Yes No

 Does the screen swivel and tilt?
 Yes No

 Is the screen free of glare and reflections?
 Yes No

-Notes: is the screen free or glare and reflections: 163
+Notes:

 Keyboard and mouse:

 Can the keyboard be tilted?
-Yes ] No [
+Yes No [

 Can a comfortable keying position be found?
-Yes [ ] No [
+Yes No

 Can the hands be rested in front of the keyboard?
-Yes [ No 🗌
+Yes No

 Can the characters on the keys be read easily?
-Yes [ No 🗌
+Yes No

 Is the keyboard clean?
 Yes No

 Is the mouse positioned close to the user?
-No
+Yes No

 Can a comfortable position be found when using the mouse?
-No 🗌
+Yes No

 Notes:

 Software:

 Is the software easy to use and suitable for the task?
-Yes [ No 🗌
+Yes No

 FURNITURE Is the work surface large enough?
 Yes No

 Is the surface free of reflections and glare?
 Yes No

 Is the chair suitable and stable?
 Yes No

 Do the adjustment mechanisms work?
 Yes No

 Are you comfortable?
 Yes No

 Notes:

-ENVIRONMENT Is there enough room to change position and move/stretch?
-Yes [ No 🗌
+ENVIRONMENT Is there enough room to change position Yes No

-Are the levels of heat, light and humidity comfortable?
-Yes [ No 🗆

-Is there a source of fresh air?
-Yes No 🗌

-Is the noise level acceptable?
-Yes No

-Whilet using the computer, have you ever

-HEALTH Whilst using the computer, have you ever

-suffered from: Vas No 🗆

-Eyestrain?
-Yes No

-Pain in the back/neck/shoulders?
-Yes No 📗

-Pain in the arms (elbows/wrists/hands)?
-Yes No

-Pain elsewhere? (please specify) Yes J No ∐

-If the answer to a ny health issue above is YES, has this been Yes No 🗌

-reported to the Sa afety Officer?

-Has a doctor or C occupational Health been consulted?
-Yes 🗌 No 🗌

-WORKING Have you read the guidance and best practice Yes 🗌 No 🗌

-PRACTICE advice for DSE users?

-Have you installed interruption software?
-Yes No

-Do you know who to ask for further advice?
-Yes No 🗌

-ACTIONS COMP I FTFD?
-Yes□ No □

-eer or Line Manager to sign below.
-163 110

-Name: Signature: Date:

-• For a self-assessment, the user should sign below ment is, to the best of my knowledge, an accurate wworkstation. , ent of th

-Name: Signature: Date:

-REVIEW DATE (n ormally, 12 months hence):
+HEALTH Whilst using the computer, have you ever suffered from: Eyestrain?
+Yes No Pain in the back/neck/shoulders?
+Yes No Pain in the arms (elbows/wrists/hands)?
+Yes No Pain elsewhere? (please specify) Yes No If the answer to an reported to the Sa ny health issue above is YES, has this been afety Officer?
+Yes No No Has a doctor or O ccupational Health been consulted?
+Yes No • WORKING PRACTICE Have you read the guidance and best practice advice for DSE users?
+Yes No Have you installed interruption software?
+Yes 🗌 No 🗌 Do you know who to ask for further advice?
+Yes No ACTIONS COMP User, Safety Office LETED? er or Line Manager to sign below.
+Yes No Name: Signature: Date: , For a self-assessment, the user should sign below ment is, to the best of my knowledge, an accurate workstation. , Name: Signature: Date: REVIEW DATE (no ormally, 12 months hence):